A simple explanation by Atlantic.Net

 There are two environments where a website can be hosted - a dedicated physical server or a cloud server.
 Both have their strengths and weaknesses depending on an organization’s specific needs.
 Below is a breakdown of each environment, along with a deeper dive into its individual strengths and weaknesses.

 Dedicated servers: Dedicated servers are tangible hardware devices.
 They are often used by organizations that stress data security and processing capacity.
+Dedicated servers are tangible hardware devices.
+They are often used by organizations that stress data security and processing capacity.
 They excel when websites are high-functioning, with content that requires lots of memory.
 For instance, a company that makes tractors might have multiple videos of every vehicle posted online, along with tech specs and a treasure trove of proprietary data on various components, upgrades, etc. Keeping that information on a physical, in-house server makes more sense than putting it in the cloud.
 The end-users’ requests to play hundreds of videos means that a dedicated server makes sense.
 On the downside, as with most physical hardware, technology tends to get outdated quickly, which leads to higher capital expenses in replacing equipment, performing maintenance or upgrading via patches, etc.

 The same is true for scaling up or down.
-More memory must be added, or perhaps entirely new hardware purchased, in order to handle the increased flow of traffic.
+More memory must be added, or perhaps entirely new hardware purchased, to handle the increased flow of traffic.

 If your firm has a definitive busy season, a definitive slow season, or both, you can also easily scale your needs up or down as demand requires, saving money and time.

-The biggest negative for cloud-hosted servers is that data which is transferred to or from the cloud is data must travel over the web and is offsite in a datacenter, meaning security is not completely in your hands.
-Firms which inherently deal with risky data or that must adhere to strict compliance regulations on how they store and move data often may worry that the cloud not secure or advanced enough for their purposes, and should seek out a cloud provider that makes security a priority.
+The biggest negative for cloud-hosted servers is that data may exist on a shared physical server that is running multiple virtual servers.
+Firms which inherently deal with risky data or that must adhere to strict compliance regulations on how they store and move data often may worry that the cloud not secure or advanced enough for their purposes and should seek out a cloud provider that makes security a priority, or private cloud hosting.

 Looking for a Hosting Solution?